Interview on NJ ODP’s Road To Becoming A Great Player

 There is real unity amongst the coaching staff in our ODP program.

-They love working together — the playing styles are the same across the board.
+They love working together — the playing styles are the same.

 Diane Scavuzzo: What is your playing style?

-James Galanis: Our playing style is 4-3-3 and it is the recommended playing style of U.S. Soccer and we mirror that.
+James Galanis: Our playing style is 4-3-3, which is the recommended playing style of U.S. Soccer, and we mirror that.

 Diane Scavuzzo: How does the NJ ODP pipeline work for ambitious and talented youth soccer players who dream of representing the USA?